‘Will & Grace’ Reveals Series Finale Date On Instagram

 In that same episode, Grace learned she would be having a son.

-Fans loved the photo, sharing in the comments section of the post their sadness that the show was ending and their thanks to the cast and crew for so many years of joy and laughter.
+Fans loved the photo, and in the comments section of the post, they shared their sadness that the show was ending and their thanks to the cast and crew for so many years of joy and laughter.

 “Not again we need them now more than ever!” remarked one fan, who wished the show would remain on the air for a longer period of time.